sourcehut-mirrors/drewdevault.com/content/blog/2025-02-13-On-intellectual-property.md

 ---

-One way we can justify property rights by using them as a tool for managing *scarcity*.
+One way we can justify property rights is by using them as a tool for managing *scarcity*.
 If demand for coffee exceeds the supply of coffee beans, a scarcity exists, meaning that not everyone who wants to have coffee gets to have some.
 But, we still want to enjoy scarce things.
 Perhaps someone who foregoes coffee